 Wander down Robson Street to give your credit card a workout with the great shopping, before heading back to your hotel and getting ready for a night on the town.

-If you time your trip right you’ll touch down in time for the Greatest Outdoor Show on Earth: The Calgary Stampede.
+The drive between Vancouver and Calgary is a stunner, and if you time your trip right you’ll touch down in time for the the Calgary Stampede.
 This annual 10-day party takes place every July and showcases the best of the Wild Wild West.

 People around the city don cowboy hats and blue jeans, skip out of work to have a beer at 10 a.m. and head down to the Stampede Grounds where there are exhibits, concerts, nightly fireworks and of course, a rodeo.